Bergen Rocks 2008

 There are many problems in the world that man has created such as wars, drugs, pollution and discrimination.
 Now the world is a smaller place and we interact more than ever, we aren’t doing the best job of that.
 If everyone made a small change in how we treat the earth and each other, and we maintain that change, the world could be a better place.
 It doesn’t need to be a big change, only a small one like the pearl of wisdom in the palm of the hand.

-NOTE* “Maintain” is presently exhibited at the Highway 27 Sculpture Pathway in Olds, AB.
+NOTE* “Maintain” is temporarily exhibited at the Highway 27 Sculpture Pathway in Olds, AB.

 "Movement in Space"